Smile Gallery

 This damaged canine was successfully restored with a single ceramic veneer.

-The natural smile was carefully studied first in order to recreate the natural shade and contour of the natural tooth so that the veneer blends into the rest of the smile.
+The patient's undamaged front teeth were carefully studied first in order to recreate the natural shade and contours for the veneer so that the repaired canine would not stand out from the rest of the teeth, but would blend it successfully.

 The two central incisors had old resin fillings that were discoloured and poorly shaped.